metrumresearchgroup/pkgr/README.md

 ## Pkgr and [Packrat](https://rstudio.github.io/packrat/)

-**Pkgr is not a replacement for Packrat**.
+**Pkgr is designed to work alongside Packrat**.
 Packrat is a tool to capture the state of your R environment and isolate it from outside modification.
 Where Packrat often falls short, however, is in the restoration said environment.
-Packrat::restore() restores packages in an iterative fashion, which is a time-consuming process that doesn't always play nice with packages hosted outside of CRAN (such as packages hosted on GitHub).
-Additionally, packrat::restore() provides the user with almost no control of the _order_ in which packages are restored -- it always installs packages alphabetically by name.
+Running packrat::restore() restores packages in an iterative fashion, which is a time-consuming process that doesn't always play nice with packages hosted outside of CRAN (such as packages hosted on GitHub).
+Additionally, since Packrat uses `install.packages` under the hood, each package is still treated as an individual rather than as a part of a holistic environment.
+This means that the installation process does not stop and inform the user when a package fails to install properly.
+In this situation, Packrat continues to install what packages it can without regard for how this might affect the package ecosystem when those individual installation failures are later resolved.

 Pkgr solves these issues by:
   - Installing packages quickly in parallelized layers (determined by the dependency tree)
-  - Allowing users to control things like what repo a given package is retrieved from
+  - Allowing users to control things like what repo a given package is retrieved from and what Makevars it is built with
   - Showing users a holistic view of their R Environment (`pkgr inspect --deps --tree`) and how that environment would be changed on another install (`pkgr plan`)
-  - Pkgr allows you to pass things like custom Makevars to package installations
+  - Providing timely error messages and halting the installation process whenever the environment described in the pkgr.yml file will not be achieved

 ## More info to come as we progress!